MervCodes

 npx vercel --prod --token=${{ secrets.VERCEL_TOKEN }}

-• if condition — Ensures deployment only happens on pushes to main, not on PR checks.
+• if condition — only deploys on pushes to main, not PR checks.

-• secrets.VERCEL_TOKEN — Sensitive values like API keys go in GitHub Secrets (Settings > Secrets and variables > Actions).
+• secrets.VERCEL_TOKEN — sensitive values go in GitHub Secrets.

-If you're deploying to AWS EC2 instead, check out our guide on deploying Node.js apps to EC2 which covers SSH-based deployments and integrates well with GitHub Actions.
+If you're deploying to AWS EC2 instead, check out our guide on deploying Node.js apps to EC2 which covers SSH-based deployments.

-Never hardcode credentials in your workflow files.
-GitHub Secrets are encrypted, only exposed to running workflows, and masked in logs.
+Never hardcode credentials.
+GitHub Secrets are encrypted, only exposed during workflow runs, and masked in logs.

-If your pipeline runs on every push to every branch, minutes add up fast.
-Limit triggers to the branches that matter:
+If your pipeline runs on every push to every branch, minutes vanish fast.
+Limit triggers:

 on: